Amidah: Festivals

-Mussaf Amidah
+Mussaf

 On the Shabbat, festivals (i.e., on Yom Tov and on Chol HaMoed), and on Rosh Chodesh, a fourth Amidah prayer is recited, entitled Mussaf ("additional").
 Like the Shacharit and Mincha Amidah, it is recited both quietly and repeated by the Reader.

 The Mussaf Amidah begins with the same first three and concludes with the same last three blessings as the regular Amidah.
 In place of the 13 intermediate blessings of the daily service, a single blessing is added, relating to the holiday.
 (The Mussaf Amidah on Rosh Hashanah is unique in that apart from the first and last 3 blessings, it contains 3 central blessings making a total of 9.)

-Historically (and currently in Orthodox services), the middle blessing focuses on the special Mussaf korban (sacrifice) that was offered in the Temple in Jerusalem, and contains a plea for the building of a Third Temple and the restoration of sacrificial worship.
-The biblical passage referring to the Mussaf sacrifice of the day is recited.
+Historically (and currently in Orthodox services), the middle blessing focuses on the special Mussaf sacrifice that was offered in the Temple in Jerusalem, and contains a plea for the building of a Third Temple and the restoration of sacrificial worship.
+In modern times, some non-Orthodox movements have modified the text of Mussaf, or else omit it entirely.

-The Rabbinical Assembly of Conservative Judaism has devised two forms for the Mussaf Amidah with varying degrees of difference from the Orthodox form.
-One version refers to the prescribed sacrifices, but in the past tense ("there our ancestors offered" rather than "there we shall offer").
-A newer version omits references to sacrifices entirely.

-Reform and Reconstructionist Judaism generally omit the Mussaf Amidah on Shabbat, though it is retained on some festivals.

-Ne'ilah Amidah
+Ne'ila

-On Yom Kippur, a fifth Amidah (in addition to the Ma'ariv (Evening), Shacharit (Morning), Mussaf (Additional), and Mincha (Afternoon) Amidah is recited and repeated at the closing of Yom Kippur.
+A fifth Amidah (in addition to Ma'ariv, Shacharit, Mussaf, and Mincha) is recited and repeated at the closing of Yom Kippur.
 The congregation traditionally stands during the entire repetition of this prayer, which contains a variety of confessional and supplicatory additions.
-In the Ashkenazi custom, it is also the only time that the Avinu Malkeinu prayer is said on Shabbat, should Yom Kippur fall on Shabbat, though by this point Shabbat is celestially over.
+In the Ashkenazi custom, it is also the only time that the Avinu Malkeinu prayer is said on Shabbat, should Yom Kippur fall on Shabbat.

 Truncated Amidah (Havineinu)

-The Mishnah (Brachot 4:3) and Talmud (Brachot 29a) mention the option of saying a truncated version of the Amidah (see Havineinu), if one is in a rush or under pressure.
+The Mishnah (Brachot 4:3) and Talmud (Brachot 29a) mention the option of saying a truncated version of the Amidah, if one is in a rush or under pressure.
 It consists of only seven blessings - the usual first three and last three, and a middle blessing named after its first word, Havineinu.